Lucifer13Freeman/AshenOneMusic/README.md

 cd server - open server folder in terminal

-npm i - to install all dependencies
+npm i - to install all dependencies for server

 cd .. - return to previous folder

 cd client - open client folder in terminal

-npm i - to install all dependencies
+npm i - to install all dependencies for client

 cd .. - return to previous folder